LKosfeld/Baskteball-Lineup-Optimization/README.md

 ## Project Status

-This project is currently in progress, and new features or improvements are being added regularly
+This project is currently in progress, and new features or improvements are being added regularly.